Pathoschild/smapi-mod-dump/source/Portable TV/README.md

 This version of Portable TV is compatible with **Stardew Valley 1.4+**.

-The mod should work on **Linux, Mac, Windows and Android**.
+The mod should work on **Linux, macOS, Windows and Android**.
 On Android, the sounds when the TV turns on and off are not supported.

 There are no known problems with multiplayer use.
 Every player should install the mod, even if they are not using the Portable TV.